ScGilroy/ScGilroy.github.io/index.md

     section_id: projects
     background_style: bg-dark
     projects:
+      - title: Navigating and Jumping through Obstacles of an Unknown Environment with the MIT Mini Cheetah (Accepted IEEE CASE 2021)
+        text: Using Trajectory Optimization to enhance quadruped navigation by jumping through obstacles to new areas within an unknown enviroment.
+        icon: assets/files/projects/Jumping_Mini_Cheetah/Icon.png
+        url: 'pages/Forward_Jump'

+      - title: MIT Mini Cheetah Sensor Suite
+        text: Design and prototyping of a sensor suite for the Mini Cheetah to successfully navigate an environment through cameras with added constraints.
+        icon: assets/files/projects/Cheetah_Sensor_Suite/Icon.png
+        url: 'pages/Forward_Jump'

+      - title: Agility Robotics' Cassie Sensor Suite
+        text: Design and prototyping of a sensor suite for Cassie, a bipedal robot allowing for navigation of an environment through LiDAR and cameras with added constraints.
+        icon: assets/files/projects/Cassie_Sensor_Suite/Icon.png
+        url: 'pages/Forward_Jump'

       - title: Forward Jumping with a Quadrupedal Robot
         text: Development of a novel forward jumping optimization to perform jumps over obstacles with quadruped robots.
         icon: assets/files/projects/Forward_Jump/Icon.gif